sinch/docs/docs/conversation/conversation-templates.md

 Accessing the Template Management API requires a valid access token for your Sinch project ID.
 To get an access token you first need to create an Access Key in [Sinch Portal](https://dashboard.sinch.com/settings/access-keys) and store the Key Secret in a secure location.
-Once you have a Key ID and Key Secret obtaining a valid OAuth2 Access Token for the Template Management API is done as follow:
+Once you have a Key ID and Key Secret, obtaining a valid OAuth2 Access Token for the Template Management API is done as follows:

 ```curl
 curl https://auth.sinch.com/oauth2/token -d grant_type=client_credentials --user <key_id>:<key_secret>